AlexSim93/pull-request-analytics-action/README.md

-# Pull request full report action
+# Pull request analytics action

-**pr-full-report-action** is a comprehensive tool designed to generate detailed reports on closed pull requests (PRs).
+**pull-request-analytics-action** is a comprehensive tool designed to generate detailed reports on closed pull requests (PRs).
 This powerful GitHub Action aids in tracking and analyzing the efficiency and productivity of software development workflows.

 ## Key Features: